-- 3.6.4.1 Function firing semi-automatic.
+3.6.4.1 Function firing semi-automatic.
 The weapon shall operate without malfunctions or unserviceable parts (see 6.10.3), as defined by Table I, during one 30-round cycle in semi-automatic mode.
-Rounds number 5 thru 15 shall be used for the target and accuracy verification in support of 3.6.6. - 3.6.4.2 Function firing automatic.
-The weapon shall operate without malfunctions or unserviceable parts, as defined by Table I, during one (1) thirty (30) round cycle in automatic mode.
-The weapon shall fire all thirty (30) rounds as long as the trigger is held fully rearward position.
-Any of the twenty (20) continuous rounds shall be used for the cyclic rate of fire verification in support of cyclic rate of fire (see 3.6.5). - 3.6.5 Cyclic rate of fire.
-The cyclic rate of fire for a thirty (30) round continuous burst firing using a 30 round magazine shall be within 700 to 970 rounds per minute when firing M855A1, 5.56mm ball cartridges, in accordance with Drawing 13020533.
-The cyclic rate of fire measurement shall be taken on a thirty round burst on any continuous twenty (20) rounds of the function firing automatic (3.6.4.2) verification. - 3.6.6 A series of 10 rounds fired from each rifle at a range of 91.4 meters shall be within the extreme spread and targeting area (heavy outline) specified in Figure I when the front and rear sights are set as follows.
-The rear sight shall be set centrally in the slot for windage within plus or minus ten (10) clicks.
-The top edge of the front sight post flange shall be set flush to .030 inch below the bottom surface of the front sight slot.
-After completion of the endurance test, each rifle shall be retested for accuracy and shall meet a seven (7) inch extreme spread requirement for a series of 10 rounds fired.
-Ammunition shall be Government standard M855A1, 5.56mm ball cartridges conforming to Drawing 13020533.
+Rounds number 5 thru 15 shall be used for the target and accuracy verification in support of 3.6.6.

+- 3.6.4.2 Function firing burst.
+The weapon shall operate without malfunctions or unserviceable parts, as defined by Table I, during one 30-round cycle in burst mode.
+The first trigger pull shall fire one, two or three rounds.
+Each successive trigger pull shall fire three (3) rounds as long as the trigger is held fully rearward during the entire three (3) round burst.
+The last trigger pull when the magazine is emptied shall be a one, two or three round burst.
+The fourth or fifth trigger pull shall be used for the cyclic rate of fire verification in support of cyclic rate of fire (see 3.6.5). - 3.6.5 Cyclic rate of fire.
+The cyclic rate of fire for three (3) round burst firing using a 30 round magazine shall be within 700 to 970 rounds per minute when firing M855A1, 5.56mm ball cartridges, in accordance with Drawing 13020533.
+The cyclic rate of fire measurement shall be taken on a three round burst, occurring on the fourth or fifth trigger pull of the function firing burst (3.6.4.2) verification. - 3.6.6 Targeting and accuracy.
+The rear sight shall be set centrally in the slot for windage within plus or minus ten (10) clicks, and the top edge of the front sight post flange shall bet set flush to 0.030 inches below the bottom surface of the front sight slot.
+Ten (10) rounds shall be fired from each weapon at a target, the heavy outline specified in Figure 1, located at 100 yards.
+The extreme spread shall be in accordance with Figure 1.
+The M855A1, 5.56mm ball cartridges shall be in accordance with drawing 13020533.
+For each weapon, the target and accuracy measurement shall be taken using rounds number 5 thru 15 of the function firing semi-automatic (see 3.6.4.1) verification.